Manoui/website/index.md

 {% include gender_occupation.html %}

-Perhaps you are wondering, what are the quotes about ?
-You may have already guessed that most famous quotations over time are related to politics, but justice also appears frequently, a bit less lkely are arts and environment.
-Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf), a tool that can generate and validate new lexical categories on demand from a small set of seed terms,which where manually defined based on Macmillan Thesaurus.
+Perhaps you are wondering, what are the quotes about?
+You may have already guessed that most famous quotations over time are related to politics, but justice also appears frequently, a bit less likely are arts and environment.
+Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf), a tool that can generate and validate new lexical categories on demand from a small set of seed terms, which were manually defined based on Macmillan Thesaurus.

 {% include topic_timeseries.html %}

-Would you expecte a difference in topics between famous and non-famous quotes ?
-If yes which topics would be more or less prominent ?
+Would you expect a difference in topics between famous and non-famous quotes?
+If yes which topics would be more or less prominent?

 <img src="images/topics_quotes.jpeg" width="600" height="300">